tychonievich/coa1-fall2018/markdown/isa.md

 In 1933 Kurt Gödel and Jacques Herbrand defined a class of general recursive functions;
 in 1936 Alonzo Church expanded on this to define the lambda calculus;
-and later in 1936 Alan Turing defined an abstract notion of a universal computing machine, latter known as the Turing Machine.
+and later in 1936 Alan Turing defined an abstract notion of a universal computing machine, later known as the Turing Machine.
 In his 1939 Ph.D. dissertation Turing (with his Ph.D. advisor Alonzo Church) proposed that these three are all equivalent, and that no more computationally-powerful machine can exist.
-Known as the Church-Turing thesis, this postulate cannot be proven but is generally acknowledged as true.
+Known as the Church-Turing thesis, the postulate that no more powerful machine can exist cannot be proven but is generally acknowledged as true.
 Of the three models, Turing's had the advantage that Babbage's had had 100 years earlier of being a description of a plausibly constructable machine, but was not realistic enough to actually be constructed until decades later, when people started creating them as historical novelties.